St John the Baptist, Hoxton

 The Church of St John the Baptist, Hoxton usually known as St John's Hoxton, is an Anglican parish church in the Hoxton area of the London Borough of Hackney.

 Situated one mile north of the City of London on New North Road, nearby St John's Hoxton is Silicon Roundabout and also Aske Gardens, named after the parish's major benefactor, City haberdasher Alderman Robert Aske.

 In 1826, population growth in London's East End led to St John's being established as a chapel of ease, within the ancient parish of Shoreditch.
-In 1830 it became the parish church of its own newly-created ecclesiastical parish within the diocese of London, though for civil purposes it remained part of Shoreditch, Middlesex.
+In 1830 it became the parish church of its own newly created ecclesiastical parish within the diocese of London, though for civil purposes it remained part of Shoreditch, Middlesex.

-In 1953 St John's Hoxton was reunited with Christ Church, created in 1841 from the north part of the parish.
+In 1953 the benefice of St John's Hoxton was reunited with Christ Church, created in 1841 from the north part of the parish.

 History

-Dedicated to St John the Baptist, its name preserves the memory of a local priory dissolved in 1539 by King Henry VIII.
+Dedicated to St John the Baptist, its name preserves the memory of Holywell Priory which was dissolved in 1539 by King Henry VIII.

-A family relative of Sir Thomas Seymour who lived at Hoxton, Robert Aske's legacy still benefits the parish and associated primary school, while Haberdashers' Place and Haberdasher Street remain in the memory of his original generosity.

-A celebrated 18th-century resident of Hoxton Square, the Revd John Newton, composed the popular hymn Amazing Grace.
-Mary Wollstonecraft, the writer and philosopher, was born at Hoxton.
-The organ builder John Mander lived in Hoxton, whose son Noel Mander rebuilt St Paul's Cathedral's organ and was the founder of Mander Organs.